 - Make lesson payments on time (Parents!)

-- Payment is due at the beginning of the first lesson of every month.
+- Payment for tuition is due at the first lesson of every month.

 - If a student falls ill, a make-up lesson is possible as long as I am notified a reasonable amount of time prior to the scheduled lesson.